Homeism/-pkmn-chonk/README.md

 #### Calculating shared secrets

-Shared secrets can be calculated by both parti
+Shared secrets can be calculated by both parties, using their private key together wit